HuskyCougar/CyberKSAs/Build_Your_RTFM.md

 <br>
 ## VS Code

-To confuse myself, I use a both VS Code and CherryTree to keep my notes.
+To confuse myself, I use both VS Code and CherryTree to keep my notes.

 This is a terse explanation of how to get going with VS Code:
 - In Windows Explorer or other file manager, make a folder for your notes